skuid/SamplePages/Use_Cases/Opportunity_List/README.md

 ## Notes
 - The chart allows you to drill down into the underlying Opportunity data and make changes if necessary.

+- Add filters through the Show Filters action, then hide them for more screen real estate while continuing to see the active filters on the table.

 - The KPIs are Skuid UI Only Formula fields - so you do not need to worry about using up any of your roll-summary fields on your Account Object.

-- The Modal that appears when clicking "New Case" is completely configurable and no code was necessary - it's one of the many actions available to call from Skuid's Action Framework ("Show Modal")
+- The Modal that appears when clicking "New Opportunity" is completely configurable and no code was necessary - it's one of the many actions available to call from Skuid's Action Framework ("Show Modal").

-- You can style buttons and place them anywhere on the page, highly configurable and powerful components that hook into the Action Framework and/or Salesforce actions (approval process, Apex, etc.).

 ## Related Links
 -  [View page in App Gallery](https://portal.skuidsite.com/applications/opportunitymanagement)